 FOB agreements do not require insurance from either party.
 However, getting the cargo insured is still common practice because insurance is usually required for international shipping.
 Both parties can negotiate to cover the insurance; one or both parties can provide the insurance.

-For the buyer, it can be a better idea to use FOB.
+For the buyer, it can be a better idea to use Free On Board.
 It's the type of contract that allows buyers to negotiate a cheaper freight cost and insurance.
 Buyers can also choose a freight forwarder of their own.
-Some international traders even apply FOB for the goods they buy from other countries but will use CIF when selling to other countries.
+Some international traders even apply Free On Board for the goods they buy from other countries but will use CIF when selling to other countries.
 Combining these methods can maximize profits.

 However, it's not recommended if the buyers have little experience or expertise with logistics and shipping.
 This is because:

-- FOB requires more coordination and oversight from the buyer.
-The regulations can be complicated, so that the process will consume more time.
+- It requires more coordination and oversight from the buyer.
+The regulations can be complicated so that the process will consume more time.

 - The buyer has to take on more responsibilities and risks of the goods.
 If loss or damage occurs, the buyer will have to bear the cost and deal with filing insurance claims.